nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Therefore, my dear brothers and sisters, stand firm.
-Let nothing move you.
+  text: The Lord bless you and keep you; the Lord make His face shine on you and
-    Always give yourselves fully to the work of the Lord, because you know that your labour in the Lord is not in vain.
+    be gracious to you; the Lord turn His face toward you and give you peace.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 9th January 2022
+subtitle: Sunday worship - 16th January 2022
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!